A Taxonomy for Inference in Causal Model Families: Inference in Partially Causal Models

-An important restriction of SPN-based causal inference is that the joint distribution $p_{\mathcal{S}}(\mathbf{v})$ of SPN $\mathcal{S}$ optimizes \textit{all} possibly derivable distributions, thereby diminishing single distribution expressivity.
-I.e., any causal inference will hold but actual estimation from data will suffer in quality.
-In addition, the positive support assumption might render some practical inference undefined.
-Therefore, in the following we extend our theoretical analysis to the extension of the SPN model class itself.
+An important restriction of SPN-based causal inference is that the joint distribution $p(\mathbf{v})$ of SPN $\mathcal{S}$ optimizes \emph{all} possibly derivable distributions, thereby diminishing single distribution \emph{expressivity}.
+That is, how ``easily" and how precisely $\mathcal{S}$ can in fact approximate our underlying distribution with $p(\mathbf{v})$.
+Returning to causal inference, we observe that any causal inference will hold but actual estimation from data will suffer in quality as a consequence thereof.
+In addition, violations of the positive support assumption might render some practical inference \emph{undefined}.
+Therefore, in the following we extend our analysis to \emph{partially causal models}, models that actually extend the SPN model class itself to cope with causality.
 More specifically, we consider interventional SPN (iSPN) firstly introduced by \citep{zevcevic2021interventional}.
-Our first observation is that the iSPN allows for a compressed model description over the SCM, while trading in expressivity since the iSPN has no means of computing the highest level of the PCH, $\mathcal{L}_3$ (counterfactuals).
-The iSPN (Eq.\ref{eq:ispn}) is more powerful than the SPN by construction, therefore we observe the following.
+Our first observation is that the iSPN allows for a compressed model description over the SCM, while trading in expressivity since the iSPN has no means of computing the highest level of the PCH $\mathcal{L}_3$ being counterfactuals.
+The iSPN (Eq.\ref{eq:ispn}) is more ``powerful" than the SPN by construction, we state formally. \begin{prop} Let $E$ denote an SPN-estimand (Def.\ref{def:spn-est}).
+There exists a graph $G$ for which the SPN-estimand of iSPN evaluated at $G$ is $E$. \end{prop} \begin{proof} There exist always an SCM $\mathcal{M}$ with induced graph $G$ such that the observational distribution of $\mathcal{M}$ and SPN-estimand $E$ correspond accordingly.
+Since iSPN extend regular SPN via arbitrary causal graphs, simply select $G$ as the graph of choice. \end{proof} Prop.\ref{prop:ispntrans} further suggests that iSPN are also joint density estimators, although being defined as a special case of conditional estimators (CSPN), and that any SPN will be covered by the observational distribution ($\mathcal{L}_1$) of a corresponding iSPN.
+In the following, assuming corresponding data $\mathbf{D}_i\sim p_i{\in}\mathcal{L}_2$, we prove that iSPN allow for direct causal estimation of the interventional query ($\mathcal{L}_2$).
+This sets iSPN apart from the setting in the previous section with regular SPN that were dependent on a ``causal inference enginge" such as Pearl's $\doop$-calculus.
+To illustrate the difference between the approaches, consider the following example,